MukitCSTE/UVicSENG360Labs/lab06/index.md

 You will want to expand the VM to the tmp folder under your own username.
 So for example, your VM folder would be somewhere like `/tmp/user/seng360bare` where **user** would be your unix username.
 You can achieve this by running the  following:

-	echo "mkdir /tmp/$USER;unzip /seng/seng360/lab06/seng360bare.zip -d /tmp/$USER" | bash
+	echo "unzip /seng/seng360/lab06/seng360bare.zip -d /tmp/$USER" | bash

 Move to your new VM directory (replace **user** with your username), and then start up `virtualbox` in command line:

 	cd /tmp/user/seng360bare
-	virtualbox
+	virtualbox &

-At this point, no virtual box is setup up.
-Go to *File > Preferences* and in the *General* section change the *Default Machine Folder* to point to the directory you created above (i.e. `/tmp/user`).
-Leave everything else the same.
+- Note: The & after virtualbox causes the program to run in the background so that you can continue using that terminal.

+- Note 2: To start your VM directly, you could also open a visual folder to your new VM directory and then double click on the seng360bare.vbox file.

-Now add the virtual machine: Using the menu option *Machine > Add*, select the virtual machine inside your `/tmp/user/vm` directory.
+If the main VirtualBox window does not have the seng360bare VM listed, add the virtual machine: Using the menu option *Machine > Add*, select the virtual machine inside your `/tmp/user/vm` director y(replace **user** with your username).

 At this point you main screen should be something like this: